20 Examples of Anasazi Art that will blow your mind

 2. Pottery ladle

 Ladles are found all throughout Anasazi country, some are plain and other are elaborately painted.
 This one originated from near the Hopi Pueblos which is obvious by the yellow color of the clay.
-Some of these labels have hollow handles with little beads of clay or stones inside designed to rattle when they are shaken.
+Some of these ladles have hollow handles with little beads of clay or stones inside designed to rattle when they are shaken.

 Imagine all the hungry families that were served dinner with beautiful Anasazi ladles like this.
 They probably took everyday examples of Anasazi art like this for granted.
 Never imagining that one day the tool their mother used to serve dinner would hang in a museum.